ahpohl/smartmeter/README.md

   }
 ]
 ```

+The connection to the Mosquitto MQTT broker needs hostname, port and topic arguments set for the connection to be successful.
+Optionally password authentication is supported.
+Warning: Mosquitto TLS is currently not implemented.
+Hence passwords are sent in clear text.

 ### Node-RED

 [Node-RED][8] is a programming tool for wiring together hardware devices with an easy to use web interface.
 The following [flow chart](resources/nodejs/node-red-flow.json) is used to connect the MQTT broker: